History of the Jews in Bessarabia: Kishinev pogrom

+There were two massacres in Kishinev (modern Chișinău) in 1903 and 1905 known as the Kishinev pogroms.

-In 1903, a Christian Ukrainian boy, Mikhail Ribalenko, was found murdered in the town of Dubossary (Dubăsari in Romanian), about 25 mi northeast of Kishinev; the town is on the left bank of the river Dniester and formally was not a part of Bessarabia.
+In 1903, a Christian Ukrainian boy, Mikhail Ribalenko, was found murdered in the town of Dubăsari, about 25 mi northeast of Chișinău; the town is on the left bank of the river Dniester and was not a part of Bessarabia.
 Although it was clear that the boy had been killed by a relative (who was later found), the government called it a ritual murder plot by the Jews.
 The mobs were incited by Pavel Krushevan, the editor of the Russian language anti-Semitic newspaper Bessarabian and the vice-governor Ustrugov.
 The newspaper regularly accused the Jewish community of numerous crimes, and on multiple occasions published headlines such as "Death to the Jews!" and "Crusade Against the Hated Race!"
 They used the age-old calumny against the Jews (that the boy had been killed to use his blood in preparation of matzo).

 Viacheslav Plehve, the Minister of Interior, supposedly gave orders not to stop the rioters.
 However, the pogrom lasted for three days, without the intervention of the police.
 Forty seven (some say 49) Jews were killed, 92 severely wounded, 500 slightly wounded and over 700 houses destroyed.
 Despite a world outcry, only two men were sentenced to seven and five years and 22 were sentenced for one or two years.
 This pogrom is considered the first state-inspired action against Jews in the 20th century and was instrumental in convincing tens of thousands of Russian Jews to leave to the West and to Palestine.

 Many of the younger Jews, including Mendel Portugali, made an effort to defend the community.